 Corrosion in gas storage heaters occurs when the steel parts of the tank experience overexposure to gas.
 When it starts to eat away at the metal pipes and storage containers, your tank might begin to leak water or, depending on where the leak is, gas.

 As a general rule of thumb for gas storage heaters, the first check-up should usually involve testing for any premature rusting or corrosion in the plumbing joints.
 If a joint is weakened in a gas heater, you run the risk of gas leakages, which are highly flammable.
 If they explode, they could pose a severe threat to your house and the people within it.
+You also want to make sure the system is not clogging up any water filters.

 2) Water leakages